Hafsah2020/Outreachy_Hafsah_Anibaba_2022/favourite_forest_analysis.md

 ###### Carbon density
 ![climate zones](Images/fav_forest_carbon_density.png)
-Most parts of the forestt has low carbon density except for two part in the central West and centarl East that has high carbon density
+Most parts of the forestt has low carbon density except for two parts in the central West and centarl East that has high carbon density

 ###### Dominant land cover and rainfed terrain suitabillity
 ![climate zones](Images/fav_forest_dom_rainfed.png)